danielholmes/coc-spells-optimiser/README.md

 ## Future Ideas

+ - Always include 1 non-cc option or ability to disable CC in calcs.
+Useful if taking out 2 sets of air ds.
  - Get some graphics in (e.g. army screen from in game)
  - Show how much damage done by each spell (useful for EQs)
  - Have a tool to put in an arbitrary set of spells to see total damage (able to explore some double eq options)